A relatively simple measurement called the location quotient is the most typical way to begin to understand a community's economic base.

 This means that your county's percentage of employment in that economic sector was greater than the percentage of employment in that sector in the comparison economy, either the state or nation.

-On the Internet, go to something called the location quotient calculator on the Bureau of Labor Statistics website.
+On the Internet, Americans can go to something called the location quotient calculator on the Bureau of Labor Statistics website.
 There you can select your county and then choose to compare it to your state or the national economy.

 You also can compare your county at any level of economic sector detail you want.
 The most general level you would want to consider is two digits, and the most detailed level available is five digits.
 After you've made a few selections, the website pops up with a chart that shows quotients both greater than 1 and less than 1.